MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-sp-tutorial-4.md

 ## Service principal properties

-When you get a list of service principals using `az ad sp list`, there are many properties you can reference in your script.
+When you get a list of service principals using `az ad sp list`, there are many output properties you can reference in your script.

 ```output
 [